bcgov/aps-infra-platform/documentation/how-to/sdx-subsystems.md

 Use cases:

 - Register a subsystem
+- Assign your subsystem to a runtime group
 - Register a service
 - View API service catalog
-- Assign your subsystem to a runtime group
+- Subsystem management
   - Delete a service
   - Delete a subsystem

 ## Prerequisites